veselosky/veselosky.me/content/business/take-heed-managers-your-best-practices-are-killing-your-company.md

 Date: 2013-01-22 16:08
 Author: Vince Veselosky
 Slug: take-heed-managers-your-best-practices
-Category:
-    name: Business
+Category: Business
-    label: business
 Title: "Take heed, managers: your 'best practices' are killing your company"
 ---

 # Take heed, managers: your "best practices" are killing your company

-If you are a manager, you *need* to understand the ideas of [W. Edwards Deming][].
+If you are a manager, you _need_ to understand the ideas of [W. Edwards Deming][].
 Deming wrote several books about management, in which he chastised American business schools and American corporate management for perpetuating a failed philosophy and failed management techniques.